Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 And they've had a huge success doing that in Europe.

-That's no law that's no nothing.
+That's no nothing.

 That's just the state getting more and more brazen in its exercise of power.

-if courts manage to obstruct and delay Brexit and render it meaningless, that will tell you what they what the same kinds of people are going to try and do to Trump hair to to to make you know to make the will of the people essentially irrelevant.
+If they manage to stop Brexit in Britain, if unelected forces, if bureaucracies, if European bureaucrats in Brussels, if courts manage to obstruct and delay Brexit and render it meaningless, that will tell you what the same kinds of people are going to try and do to Trump here, to make the will of the people essentially irrelevant.

-Oh you can go to the polls once every couple of years and we'll get all excited and we'll have an election night special and we'll put up some special graphics and we'll pretend it means anything but in the end it won't mean anything.
+Oh, you can go to the polls once every couple of years and we'll get all excited and we'll have an election night special and we'll put up some special graphics and we'll pretend it means anything, but in the end it won't mean anything.

 A couple of other stories.

-I mentioned earlier that when you look at how excited the French are about this anti-Israeli Security Council resolution, 82 people, you remember a year ago, all those people died in those Paris terrorist attacks at the sports stadium and at the Bataclan Rock Theater and at restaurants.
+I mentioned earlier that when you look at how excited the French are about this anti-Israeli Security Council resolution, 82 people, you remember a year ago, all those people died in those Paris terrorist attacks at the sports stadium and at the Bataclan rock theater and at restaurants.

-In other words we have all this elaborate security so that your grandmother has to take off her leg caliper, her leg brace when she goes through security and all the rest of it and the people they're hiring uh to staff these airports are in some cases on the terror watch list.
+In other words, we have all this elaborate security so that your grandmother has to take off her leg caliper, her leg brace when she goes through security and all the rest of it.

-This is the equivalent of being in Times Square on New Year's Eve and as they drop the ball and they sing New York New York an old lang hundreds and hundreds of women are sexually assaulted and there's a big state cover up which is what happened on Cologne on New Year's Eve.
+This is the equivalent of being in Times Square on New Year's Eve and as they drop the ball and they sing New York, New York, an old lang sign.

 Now it's just been revealed that it wasn't just the refugees, so-called, who were assaulting, sexually assaulting these women, but that 59 so-called refugees had been hired as special security guards for the night.